GeForce GTX 1050: specs and benchmarks

 Watch Dogs: Legion 5−6

-GeForce GTX 1050's performance compared to nearest competitors among desktop video cards.
+GeForce GTX 1050's performance relative to its closest rivals among desktop graphics cards.

 AMD equivalent